Oklahoma City Police Department: Field Training Program

 The OCPD Field training program (FTO) is modeled after the San Jose system.
-The program requires graduates of the police academy to complete a four- to six-month-long training phase in the field with a senior officer.
+The program requires graduates of the police academy to complete a four- to six-month-long training phase in the field with at least three different training officers.
 During the FTO program, Recruit Officers are graded daily on more than 30 different categories ranging from personal safety to interactions with citizens.
 Officers must have acceptable scores to continue through the program.

 Cadet Program

 In 2015, the OCPD entered into an official partnership with the OKC Metro Tech.
 The partnership created an "OCPD Cadet Academy."
 The program is designed to prepare high school students for careers in public safety or law enforcement.
 Students are introduced to the basics of law enforcement, such as defensive tactics, forensic investigations, and criminal law.
 In addition, cadets receive training in emergency vehicle driving and weapons.
 The goal of the program is to groom high school students for the OCPD Police Academy.